X

 To be able to give the best service to our clients Unividual must be an inclusive place to work and represent today's society.
 Through Unividual's financial adviser school Unicademy we are committed to employing and training a diverse workforce.
 We have made strong commitments to empower women and men and encourage all our team to become agents of change against negative stereotypes and behaviours.

-1. Communications that talk to women too
+1. Communications that talk to people who identify as women

 2. Create Gender Balance